 Table of contents

-1. Identify the Correct Version
+1. Choose the Correct Version

-2. Restore the Table:
+2. Restoring the Table

 3. Verify the Data

-Identify the Correct Version
+Choose the Correct Version

 DESCRIBE HISTORY EMP